 Bountiful free parking lots fill quickly, so plan to come early.
 Swimmers should stay inside buoy areas since the bay is a watersports haven.

-There are no lifeguards from October to March, and they are limited during the tourist season.
+There are no lifeguards from November to Spring Break, and they are limited during the tourist season.
 Watch young swimmers because sudden drop-offs from shallow to deep water aren’t unusual.
 Most Mission Bay parks have showers and restroom facilities.